-If you’re self-employed as a sole proprietor, getting paid through a form-1099 and not a W2, you probably don’t have workers’ compensation insurance.
-Although this is usually fine, sometimes sole proprietors need workers’ compensation.
+If you are self-employed as a sole proprietor — that is, you get paid through a form-1099 and not a W2 — you probably don’t have workers’ compensation insurance.

 State governments regulate workers' comp, and the rules are slightly different in each state.
 Generally, if you’re a sole proprietor and you don’t have anyone else working for you, you probably are not required to have workers’ compensation insurance.

-However, if you work in a high-risk industry, such as construction trades, you might need coverage to get a license, permit or certification.
-If you hire people to work for you — even if they are working part-time or as independent contractors — you will probably need workers’ comp.
+However, you will probably need workers' comp if you hire people to work for you — even if they are working part-time or as independent contractors.

 Workers’ Comp insurance for self-employed independent contractors